The-Marcy-Lab-School-Assignments/swe-sr-2-3-raffy/README.md

 Explain the `min-width` and `max-width` keywords in media queries.
 How do they help create responsive breakpoints for different screen sizes?

 ### Response 4
 `min-width` and `max-width` both make it possible for CSS to detect and redefine itself depending on the viewport's size.
-Both of these properties act as thresholds which will detect and apply the changes defined inside of them whenever that condition is crossed.
+Both of these properties act as thresholds which will monitor and apply the changes defined inside of them whenever that condition is crossed.
 A `min-width` media query will apply the changes whenever the viewport is equal or more than the specified value, while `max-width` applies changes when the viewport is equal or less in size.

 ## Prompt 5